Some keyboards include My Favourites keys. You can assign these keys to open your favourite Web pages, files, or folders.

 If you open Microsoft Word, for example, and then you open three documents, pressing the related key, for example My Favourites 3, displays the first document window.
 Pressing the My Favourites 3 key again displays the second document window, and so on.

 If you have a single window of a program open, pressing the My Favorites key alternates between minimizing and restoring the window.

 If you have more than one window running for the same program, pressing the My Favoriteskey cycles through all of the windows and tabs, even if the windows are minimized.

 In some programs that support tabs, for example, Internet Explorer, if you have more than one tab running, pressing the My Favorites key cycles through the tabs.

 If you have pinned a program to the taskbar but the program is not yet running, pressing the My Favorites key runs the program.

-IntelliType Pro automatically assigns My Favorites keys to programs in the order in which they appear on the taskbar.
-However, you can rearrange the icons on the taskbar if you want to make sure that your My Favorites keys are assigned to the programs that you most frequently use.
+Microsoft Mouse and Keyboard Centre automatically assigns My Favourites keys to programs in the order in which they appear on the taskbar.
+However, you can rearrange the icons on the taskbar if you want to make sure that your My Favourites keys are assigned to the programs that you most frequently use.